Description and Objective:

-Because of the size of the class and the amount of homework 20% of the total number of points for the assignment will be deducted per weekday.
+Because of the size of the class and the amount of homework 20% of the total number of points for the assignment will be deducted per weekday for written assignments and per calendar day for programming assignments.
 No homework will be accepted after one week.

-There will be in-class exams on March 6 and April 17 and an optional final on May 6 at 3:30, during the regularly scheduled final time.
+It is hoped that this course can be graded 100% on homework, but the instructor reserves the right to give exams if there is a significant case of academic dishonesty.
+In that case, there will be in-class exams on March xx and April xx and possibly a final on May 2 at noon, during the regularly scheduled final time.
 The final is cumulative.
 Exams are closed book and no electronic devices are allowed, but one 8.5 x 11 sheet of paper with notes on both sides can be brought to in-class exams and two such sheets for the final.

 Your thoughts and concerns on this course are important.
 You are encouraged to give feedback to the instructor and teaching fellow throughout the term.
 As always students will be asked to fill out a course evaluation at the end of the term.